krr-up/benchmark-tool-guide/run-vanilla-clingo.md

 ## Running vanilla clingo
 This part of the guide is dedicated to showing how to modify the [example runscript](https://github.com/potassco/benchmark-tool/blob/master/runscripts/runscript-example.xml) so that it can run clingo with its default settings on a SLURM cluster.
 Hopefully, while reading this you learn which parts you need to modify to run your clingo variants/programs.
+The modified runscript can be found in the files folder.

 ## Changes to the runscript
 Most changes to the runscript are very simple.
 The first change is on line 1.
 We change the value of *output* to "vanilla-clingo" since we want our benchmark folder to have a meaningful name.